 Yahoo will provide search and display advertising for AT&T customers on mobile devices and PCs.
 As part of the deal, the search engine will create a new look and feel for the carrier's Web portal.

 The agreement also creates new advertising-based revenue opportunities for both companies from search and display capabilities from either a mobile handset or a PC.

 AT&T spokesperson Jenny Parker says that while the agreement paves the way for an "even richer and more innovative online experience for consumers, it also reflects the changes in the marketplace where search, advertising and mobile have become increasingly important growth areas."

-Consumers benefit too, Parker says.
+Consumers also benefit, Parker says.
 The new att.net portal will allow AT&T wireless customers--even those who don't subscribe to the carrier's Internet service plan--to establish att.net e-mail addresses.
 All of AT&T's 14.2 million broadband customers will gain access to co-branded versions of Yahoo's mobile Web properties and the Yahoo!
 Go application.

-Yahoo also will become AT&T's provider for search and display on both mobile devices and the PC.
-Yellowpages.com becomes the lead local search engine on both screens, as well.
+Yahoo also will become AT&T's provider for search and display on both mobile devices and the PC; and yellowpages.com becomes the lead local search engine on both screens as well.